Evidence and Continuing Professional Development Program

 Authored by Dr. Mike Kolber, Tony Nickonchuk, and Jayson Lee, the document identifies generic products (generally cheaper) from brand name products, a 90 day cost for standard doses (unless otherwise noted), and Alberta Blue Cross and Indian Affairs coverage.
 The document is grouped by medication class and then ordered by cost.
 Please read the introduction for further explanation and specifically how the costs were calculated.
 While this document is not exhaustive, it contains many medications potentially used by office based primary care providers.

-The EBM Team
+The PEER Team

 The team has more than 50 years combined experience organizing and presenting CPD programs.
 They have published multiple peer-reviewed papers, and participate in provincial and national committees.